 - Use cold butter – this severely cuts down the chilling time from several hours, down to about 15 minutes.
 Alternately, you can omit the chilling all together, although it’s not my preferred method.

 - Cornstarch instead of baking powder – this is Allie’s secret, and it’s genius!
-Baking soda is a leavening agent that helps food rise and spread, which is great for biscuits, but not so much for sugar cookies.
-Omitting the baking soda can leave cookies tough and crumbly, but with the addition of the cornstarch, you don’t have to worry about that!
+Baking powder is a leavening agent that helps food rise and spread, which is great for biscuits, but not so much for sugar cookies.
+Omitting the baking powder can leave cookies tough and crumbly, but with the addition of the cornstarch, you don’t have to worry about that!
 Cookies stay soft and buttery.

 - Cookies may not look “done” – cut out sugar cookies won’t be golden brown like other cookie varieties, they’ll just be set on the edges and are verrrrry lightly golden on the bottom.
 Don’t worry, they’ll keep cooking as the rest on the cookie sheet.